Skip to content

 Gamma search

-The gamma search utility allows to find in the database, to which nuclei can bellong the observed transitions.
-Up to three transition energies can be used and one can ask if these transitions need to be observed in coincidence or not.
+The gamma search utility allows you to search the nuclear database for nuclei that may contain the observed transitions.
+Up to three transition energies can be used, and one can ask if these transitions need to be observed in coincidence or not.

 In the following examples, we still use the 100Zr physics case.
 We can first ask which nuclei have in their level scheme transitions of 212(\(\pm\) 1) and 352(\(\pm\) 1) keV, in the given range of Z and N:

-The full list is printed, giving for each nucleus, all the possible transitions corresponding to the request, sorted as a function of the parent level energy.
+The full list is printed, giving for each nucleus all possible transitions corresponding to the request, sorted as a function of the parent level energy.

 It is then possible to add the constraint that these transitions need to be in coincidence in the level scheme: